Moros0741/discord-pages.js/README.md

 paginator.setContents(["1", "2", "3", "4", "5", "6"]);

 // Starts the Paginator and sends it to discord (buttons handled within module);
-// sendable = interaction, channel, user object to send pages to. return paginator.start(sendable);
+// sendable = interaction, channel, or member object to send pages to. return paginator.start(sendable);
 ```